-Within residential and rural areas the desirability of providing building platforms; and provision of easements
+Within residential and rural areas, the desirability of providing building platforms; and provision of easements

 The application and scheme plan does not show a fixed building platform location on proposed Lot 2.
-It is considered unnecessary to require a fixed area for a building platform in order to reduce effects.
+It is considered unnecessary to require fixed areas for building platform in order to reduce effects.

-The existing and proposed easements are shown on the scheme plan in relation to access / right of way / right to services.
+The existing and proposed easements are shown on the scheme plan in relation to access / right of way /right to services.
 Additional easements required to secure any services and utilities can be included at the time of section 223 certification.